Lower bounds for the universal TSP on the plane: Analyzing the combination of many backtracks

-\end{lemm} \begin{proof} For any bad square $Q \in Bad_{ct}$ of scale $ct$, the point $p_Q$ of the backtrack has distance $\leq 2 w 2^{-ct}$ from the line $L$.
-Therefore, a travelling salesman tour is to follow the length of the line segment of $L$, which is at most $\sqrt{2}$ and make a detour for each backtrack point $p$ in every bad square (moving back and forth costs at most $4 w 2^{-ct}$ for each square). \end{proof}
+\begin{lemma} \end{lemma} \begin{proof} For any bad square $Q \in Bad_{ct}$ of scale $ct$, the point $p_Q$ of the backtrack has distance $\leq 2 w 2^{-ct}$ from the line $L$.
+Therefore, a traveling salesman tour is to follow the length of the line segment of $L \cap Q$, which is at most $\sqrt{2}$ and make a detour for each backtrack point $p$ in every bad square (moving back and forth costs at most $4 w 2^{-ct}$ for each square). \end{proof}